SLO-308-Project/Workout-In-Progress/README.md

 - ```npm run backdev``` Runs the dev environment for the backend.
 - ```npm run frontdev``` Runs the dev environment for the frontend.
 - ```npm run test``` Runs jest tests for all workspaces or the current workspace.
+- ```npm run coverage``` Runs jest tests with coverage report for all workspaces or the current workspace.
 - ```npm run format``` Runs the prettier formatter for all files.
 - ```npm run lint``` Runs the ESlint for all workspaces.